chef-boneyard/chef-dk/POLICYFILE_README.md

 You can then test this set of cookbooks in a VM or cloud instance.
 When you're ready to run this policy on a set of nodes attached to your server, you run the `chef push` command to push this revision of the policy to a specific `policy group`.
-We've not yet designed any specifics of how `policy groups` will be implemented, but the basic idea is that you will configure your `chef-client` to use a policy like "webapp" or "database" and belong to a `policy group` like "staging" or "prod-cluster-1".
+Policy groups are containers for nodes that all use the same revision of a given policy.
+For example a node may be configured to use the policy name "webapp" or "database" and belong to a `policy group` like "staging" or "prod-cluster-1".
 Each policy group may have a different revision of each policy, so that the "webapp" policy may have a different set of cookbooks and different run list between the "staging" and "prod-cluster-1" policy groups.

-The `push` command will also upload cookbooks to a new cookbooks storage API which stores them according to their identifiers, which in this case are SHA-1 hashes of the cookbooks' content.
+The `chef push` command will also upload cookbooks to a new cookbooks storage API which stores them according to their identifiers, which in this case are SHA-1 hashes of the cookbooks' content (these are the `identifier` fields in the above example.

 When `chef-client` runs, it reads its policy name and policy group from configuration, and requests the current policy for its name and group